 Being the most immersive, amusing, engaging, and inspiring home platform for exercise and well-being is the company’s positioning approach.

-However, you may use the knowledge that has been shared to create and establish your own own brand strategy.
+You may use the knowledge that has been shared to create and establish your own brand strategy.
 When you’re starting from scratch, consider your goals, your team, your target audience, and the market’s level of competition.

 After that, think of inventive methods to leave a lasting impact on customers.
 Sending brand surveys to your target market is another way to get more data.
 A customer-focused strategy may be created using the responses given by respondents.

-Instead, what you should do is draw as much inspiration as you can from popular businesses and utilise that inspiration to help you create your own plan.
+Instead, what you should do is draw as much inspiration as you can from popular businesses and utilize that inspiration to help you create your own plan.